scaomath/torch-cfd/README.md

 ## Contributions
 PR welcome.
 Currently, the port of `torch-cfd` currently includes:
 - The pseudospectral method for vorticity uses anti-aliasing filtering techniques for nonlinear terms to maintain stability.
-- Temporal discretization: Currently only RK4 temporal discretization using explicit time-stepping for advection and either implicit or explicit time-stepping for diffusion.
+- Temporal discretization: Currently only RK4 temporal discretization uses explicit time-stepping for advection and either implicit or explicit time-stepping for diffusion.
 - Boundary conditions: only periodic boundary conditions.

 ## Reference